loricR/Unity-minigames/README.txt

 + Easter egg (ESCAPE and SPACE at the same time)
 -----------------------------------------------------------

-We made all the expected features of every games, and all the features suggested at the end of the slides.
+We made all the expected features of every game, and all the features suggested at the end of the slides.

 -----------------------------------------------------------
 Here are the suggested (not mandatory) features: